-- 1. Set your watch to local time before landing - 2.
-Drink plenty of water to stay hydrated when you arrive - 3.
+1. Set your watch to local time before landing

+- 2. Drink plenty of water to stay hydrated when you arrive - 3.
 DO NOT SLEEP WHEN YOU LAND!
 DO NOT SLEEP WHEN YOU LAND!
 Go to sleep at your normal time in the current location

-A great source for preparing for jet lag comes from the Centers for Disease Control and Prevention: http://wwwnc.cdc. gov/travel/page/jet-lag.
+A great source for preparing for jet lag comes from the Centers for Disease Control and Prevention: http://wwwnc.cdc.gov/ travel/page/jet-lag (Links to an external site.)
 The CDC suggests the following: